 If you cancel your policy by telephone, then it’s a good idea to take the name of the person you spoke to and make a note of when the call took place.
 If any issues arise in locating your call, then you have this to fall back on.

 What you’ll have to pay to leave and whether you receive a refund is all down to the insurer and the terms and conditions in your contract.
 Most policies are usually done on a pro-rata basis, so you’ll pay for the cover you’ve used and receive a refund for the rest of the year, minus the cancellation and administration costs.

 If you’re still within the 14-day cooling off period, then you won’t have to pay anything to leave your contract.
 It’s a legal requirement for all insurance companies to provide 14-days for you to change your mind, so as long as it’s been 2-weeks or less since you signed up then you’re entitled to a full refund and won’t have to pay to leave your contract.

 Some insurers offer longer than the minimum legal requirement, so if more than 14-days has elapsed and you want to cancel then check the terms and conditions as it may still be possible.

 How cancelling will affect your no-claim bonus

 It’s worth remembering that cancelling your policy before the end of the year will affect your no-claim bonus for that year.
-If you’ve spotted a great deal, but you’ve only a few months left then it’s probably worth waiting as another year of no claims will mean your premium’s even lower once you’re ready to renew.
+If you’ve spotted a great deal, but you’ve only a few months left then it’s probably worth waiting as another year of no claims will mean your premium could be even lower once you’re ready to renew.

 Cancelling when buying a new car

 If you’ve bought a new car, you don’t necessarily have to cancel your insurance policy.
-Most insurers will allow you to switch your policy to a new car, although it’s likely to increase the cost and there’ll probably be an administration cost too.
+Most insurance providers will allow you to switch your policy to a new car, although it’s likely to change the cost and there’ll probably be an administration cost too.
 Calculate the costs of cancelling your policy and moving to a new one vs the cost of the adding a new car to your current policy and go with the cheaper option.